 According to Bankrate, less than half of American adults have enough saved to pay for 3 months’ worth of expenses if needed.
 Saving money will help you build that cushion in emergency funds to meet any unexpected costs.

 Pay off debt

-One effective way to tackle your debt if you have multiple source sources of it is to use the debt snowball method, a method that prioritizes paying off your smallest debts first to help you achieve quick wins and to eliminate the overwhelm of paying down large debt.
+One effective way to tackle your debt, if you have multiple sources of it, is to use the debt snowball worksheet, a method that prioritizes paying off your smallest debts first to help you achieve quick wins and eliminate the overwhelm of paying down large debt.

-Once you’ve tackled your debt, you can then focus on a strong investment strategy.
+Once you’ve tackled your debt, you can then focus on how to start investing and creating a strong investment strategy.
 You’ll want to ensure you have a retirement account set up where you are regularly making contributions.

 If your employer offers a match, make sure you are signed up for that.
 With any investment strategy, it is important to invest for the long term in order to maximize your returns and to ignore any short-term volatile movement in the stock markets.